acenet-arc/cloud_from_a_to_z/_episodes/vnc-the-wrong-way.md

 > ## Unencrypted!
 >
-> Worse, VNC by default doesn't encypt data that it sends or recieves.
+> Worse, VNC by default doesn't encrypt data that it sends or receives.
 > This means that unscrupulous people may be able to listen to this data
 > and pick up key strokes or pictures of your desktop.
 {: .callout}